 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Rio Communities has relatively fewer families with younger children, and/or college students.
 Combined, this makes Rio Communities a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Being a small city, Rio Communities does not have a public transit system used by locals to get to and from work.
+Rio Communities is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of adults in Rio Communities who are college-educated is close to the national average for all communities of 21.84%: 20.09% of the adults in Rio Communities have a bachelor's degree or advanced degree.